BranPLewis/synaptic_sidekick/README.md

 ## Running the Code

+All of the current inlude PDF's are in data/raw.
+Add more related PDF's to that folder if you require more information in the KW (Knowledge Base)

 1. To ingest PDF documents (if you have any research papers to add):
 ```bash
 python ingestion/ingest_pdfs.py